The History of Marijuana: A Long & Turbulent Tale

 A World Traveler

 Throughout the history of marijuana, it has been a true cosmopolitan.
-It is indigenous to Asia, but it has spread throughout the world.
+Although it is indigenous to Asia, cannabis soon began to spread throughout the world.

-Historical facts about marijuana can be summed up in the following marijuana timeline:
+Historical facts about marijuana can be summed up in the following timeline:

 - 2000 BC: Farmers brought marijuana to Korea.